Ground Turkey Taco Skillet (with Beans and Corn)

 – Emily

-We’re definitely big fans of ground turkey around here!
-Seriously.
-I use it in everything from Turkey Chili, to Turkey Meatballs, and I love leaning on this accessible protein to get dinner on the table quickly.
-It’s such a versatile ingredient that pairs with loads of different flavors & spices, so today we’re pairing it with classic taco-inspired flavors like black beans, corn, fire-roasted tomatoes, cumin and garlic (because who doesn’t love tacos for dinner?).
+We’re definitely big fans of ground turkey around here, as it’s such a versatile ingredient that pairs with loads of different flavors and spices.
+So today I’m pairing it with classic taco-inspired flavors like black beans, corn, fire-roasted tomatoes, cumin and garlic (because who doesn’t love tacos for dinner?).

-As-is, this turkey taco skillet is a delicious, satisfying and totally tasty high-protein dinner, but it can also be made with a cooked grain like rice, quinoa or cauliflower rice if you like.
-One of my favorite things to do is enjoy them as-is one night and then repurpose any leftovers into something that feels new & fresh the next day – serving it in tacos, as a burrito filling, in a rice bowl or even as a leveled-up nacho topping.
+As-is, this turkey taco skillet is a satisfying, high-protein dinner, and that’s how I like to serve it on the day I make it.
+One of my favorite things to do is to repurpose any leftovers into something that feels new and fresh the next day, like serving it in tacos, as a burrito filling, in a rice bowl, or even as a nacho topping.
 With so many options for how to serve this, it’s no wonder I find myself making this one on repeat week after week!

-20-Minute Ground Turkey Taco Skillet (w/ Beans & Corn)
+Ground Turkey Taco Skillet (with Beans and Corn)

 Ingredients